Dendrophorbium peregrinum. (Previously known as 'Senecio peregrinus')

 15° - 26°C (59° - 78°F)

 Up to 80cm in length with its width solely relying on diameter of the pot that it's in.
 The ultimate height will take between 3 - 5 years to achieve, but can live over twenty years or more in the right care.

-Soil - Use a well-draining potting mix, preferably Cactus & Succulent Compost, and coil the vine in a circular shape, pinning it down with a paper clip.
-Try not to cover the vines and leaves with soil as this will harm its light-capturing efficiency, along with higher rates of developing a disease.
+Vine Cuttings (Moderate) - Choose the healthiest stems located at the vine terminals; these should be damage-free and wholly plump.
+Cut off at least five inches and remove the older half of the leaves for the reduction of transpiration (moisture loss).
+Use a well-draining potting mix, preferably 'Cactus & Succulent' compost, and coil the vine in a circular shape, pinning it down with a paper clip.
+Cover the older half in half an inch of soil (the area where you removed the leaves) to promote quicker root development.
+Try not to cover the actual foliage with soil as this will harm its light-capturing efficiency, along with higher rates of rotting.
 Place the potted cuttings into a transparent bag and mist the soil and foliage once a week to maintain high humidity.
 Situate it in a bright, indirect setting with temperatures above 18°C (64°F).
-Open the bag every few days for a few minutes and remove any yellow or rotten debris to present a healthy growing environment.
-Once new foliar shoots develop along the nodes, remove the bag and treat it like a normal specimen with the care tips provided above.
+Be sure to pierce a few holes in the bag and actively remove any yellow or rotten debris to present a healthier environment.
+As the roots will develop first, remove the bag and treat it as an adult specimen once there are signs of new foliar development.